mifi/lossless-cut/README.md

 ### Difference between App Stores and Github download

 They have exactly the same in-app features, except a few platform limitations.
 Apple doesn't allow opening VOB files with App Store apps.
 Apple App Store apps need to prompt for output directory.
 LosslessCut version in the App Stores lags a few versions behind the GitHub version, because I want to be sure that the new versions work perfectly before releasing in the App Stores.
 GitHub version can contain new, untested features and may contain some bugs.
-I consider the newest GitHub versions to be a "beta" test.
+I consider the newest GitHub versions to be a public "beta" test.

 ## Supported formats